 What inspired me the waiter

 The level of satisfaction was very high and the associated feelings extremely gratifying.
-The situation was so unusual that made me think deeper.
+The situation was so unusual that it made me think deeper.
 My first analysis was from the waiter’s perspective.
-I made an association with the situation and the John Poindexter(1) Model (Zamora Enciso, 2011 pag.
-68).
+I made an association with the situation and John Poindexter(1) Model (Zamora Enciso, 2011 page 68).
 For those who are not familiar with it, his model, based on the Knowledge Pyramid (DIKW) from Russell Ackoff (Ackoff, 1989) distinguishes between: